"Emigrate with Confidence"

 What the numbers tell us

-Who Priority 3 suits
+Who this suits

-The headline: a permanent residence pathway across seven strategic Australian sectors
+A permanent residence pathway across seven strategic Australian sectors

-Priority 4 covers candidates with exceptional and outstanding achievements in any of Australia’s seven Tier Two priority sectors.
+Candidates with exceptional and outstanding achievements in any of Australia’s seven Tier Two priority sectors.

 The seven Tier Two sectors

-Agri-food and AgTech.
 Biotechnology, biosecurity, farm management technology, food technology, primary-industry value-add manufacturing, and innovation in agriculture, forestry, and fisheries.

-Defence Capabilities and Space.
 Defence technology, space industries, dual-use innovation, and the supply chains supporting both.

-Education.
 Research excellence, educational technology, and innovation in teaching and learning at tertiary and vocational levels.

-Financial Services and FinTech.
 Banking innovation, payments technology, RegTech, InsurTech, blockchain applications, and capital markets technology.

-Infrastructure and Transport.
 Innovation in transport systems, large-scale infrastructure projects, and the manufacturing and technology supporting both.

-Resources.
 Innovation in mining, critical minerals supply chains, exploration services, geology and metallurgy, mineral processing, and resource waste management.

-The arts and sport.
 Through the broader achievement indicators recognised in Priority 4, exceptional performers, creators, athletes, and coaches can also qualify under this tier.

 What it takes to win an invitation

-Strong Priority 4 cases typically combine:
+Strong cases typically combine:

 • Sustained record of innovation in the chosen Tier Two sector